Welding Training Series:

 To enhance the arc temperature, you should add N2.
 A slight addition of N2 can enhance the arc rigidity and enhance the weld formation.

 This technique is suitable for welding non-ferrous metals, such as copper and aluminum.

 The oxygen content in Ar+O2 (low content) is in the range of 1-5%, which enhances the wettability of the solution, minimizes porosity, and stabilizes the arc.
 This method is suitable for welding stainless steel, including low carbon steel and low alloy steel.

 Ar+O2 (high content) has an oxygen content of approximately 20%, which increases production efficiency, reduces porosity, and enhances the impact toughness of welds.
 This method is appropriate for welding carbon steel and low alloy structural steel.

 5）Ar + CO2

-Stable arc, small spatter, easy to obtain axial spray transfer, good weld formation, wide application range (can be used for spray transfer or short circuit transfer)
+Stable arc, minimal spatter, simple to attain axial spray transfer, optimal weld formation, and a broad range of applications (suitable for both spray transfer and short circuit transfer).

 6）Ar + CO2 + O2